svor/vscode-test-extension/README.md

 - `Test 'vscode.diff' command`
 - `Test 'vscode.Uri.joinPath'`
 - `Create file-copy`
+- `Test update Workspace launch configurations`

 The commands are availeble for running from Command Palette (F1).

-It's expected that `Theia` project is open as a workspace folder for testing.
+It's expected that `Theia` project is open as a workspace folder for testing the following commands:

 `Test 'vscode.open' command` uses `vscode.open` command which opens `package.json` file and selects `engines` section.